jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

   - Fetch build artifact
   - Apply the plan

 Changing infrastructure has real consequences.
-Infrastructure as Code gives us the tools needed to make this process safer and accelerate our ability to deliver platforms to run applications and, ultimately, the business.
+Infrastructure as Code gives us the tools needed to make this process safer and accelerate your ability to deliver platforms to run applications and, ultimately, the business.
 Terraform mitigates many sources of human error found in traditional infrastructure management techniques, but operating a powerful system at full speeds has its risks too.
 Continuous Delivery pipelines are lovely, but it is also ok to slow down and review before making changes.
 Ask yourself what is the more significant risk: downtime from bad deploys or delay from reviewing the plan?

 Slow down, create a gate, and read your plan before clicking "Approve."